Kappalucky/WeatherApp/README.md

 - Updated Vue CLI to 3.0 and merged file system over into new master branch
 - In the process of adding views and adding old pages into components
 - After, will be changing the entire style and working with Material Bootstrap rather than a npm bootstrap package
+- Error with function calls on Heroku, switching to Github pages at V2